 When Northbound on I-25, take Exit 83.
 Turn left on NM 181, then left on NM 52.
-Follow signs to Winston, then turn left to Chloride, two miles south west of Winston on all weather hard surface road.
+Follow signs to Winston, then turn left to Chloride, two miles southwest of Winston on an all-weather hard surface road.
 When southbound on I-25, take Exit 89.

 *Sources: The Stories They Told Us by Donald Edmund”